ciaranoceallaigh96/r2_corr_error/README.md

-Simulation code for "Which R^2 Should Be Used to Benchmark Genomic Prediction Models Against Heritability?"
+Simulation code for "Which R2 Should Be Used to Benchmark Polygenic Score Performance Against Heritability?"
 (2026).